 Grown at the peak of the ridge, at 6000 feet or above, these beans are classified as SHB (Strictly Hard Bean), a term reserved for high-altitude, dense beans with dark color and super-rich flavor.
+This is primarily Arabica Red Catuai with a little Yellow Catuai from taller-growing trees.
 Characterized by a pure coffee aroma and brown-sugar taste.

 Geez, that's unblaie